atextor/OGIT-wiki/Maintaining the Ontology.md

 2. you want to model a problem domain where you are confident it will be of general use.
 Then the best approach is to create a sub-namespace of /ogit for things specific to that problem domain.
 You should plan such a big extension with the help of the _SGO Board_.
 GitHub's pull mechanism will be the appropriate tool to submit your results.

 3. you want to model a problem domain with more freedom and you are not sure about the general applicability, yet.
 The the best approach is to define a new namespace /myspace and define everything in there. <br/> By convention there is one restriction: Inside such a new namespace you can't define verbs (relationships) pointing to entities from outside that namespace.
-Such relationships have to requested to be included in the /ogit namespace.
+Such relationships have to requested to be included in the /ogit namespace.<br/> Using that approach you're expected to maintain the PURL domain for /myspace by yourself.

 ### Modelling for security